 Below you can read about recent major projects that have received competitive national support from funding bodies such as the Australian Research Council.

 These projects investigate the role that reading and digital practices around reading play in young people’s everyday lives, Australian teens reading habits and preferences, and the social conditions that make possible teens’ discovery of, and access to, ‘good reads’.

 Discovering a ‘Good Read’: Cultural Pathways to Reading for Australian Teens in a Digital Age

-- Funded by the Australian Research Council through its Linkage Projects Scheme
+Australian Research Council Linkage Projects Grant (2020-2023 LP180100258).

 Teen Reading in the Digital Era: Platforms, Access and Diversity

 Copyright Agency Cultural Fund and Deakin University Central Research Grant (2016-17).

 Drawing on interviews and a survey of diverse cohorts of secondary school students in Victoria and Western Australia, the project investigated the extent to which digital texts, eBooks and the new smart devices used to access them were a major mode in Australian teenagers’ reading.
 It also examined how teens’ geographical locations as well as their diverse sociocultural backgrounds impacted on their access to, and participation in, leisure reading.
 Of particular interest was the extent to which family, school and public libraries played a role in Australian adolescents’ knowledge about, access to, and engagement with, leisure reading material in digital and print formats.